gave92/CalendarControl/README.md

         }

-        // Override the AddEventCommand command, show a dialog to create an event private DelegateCommand _addEventCommand;
+        // Override the AddEventCommand command, show a dialog to create an event
+        // Called when the user clicks the "plus" button on the calendar header private DelegateCommand _addEventCommand;
         public override DelegateCommand AddEventCommand => _addEventCommand ?? (_addEventCommand = new DelegateCommand(AddEvent));